phaticusthiccy/WhatsAsenaDuplicated/README.md

 This choice is yours, There are a lot of fake bots using our codes.
 Can be dangerous as they are not official.
 Moreover, since there is no cyber attack protection in fake bots, the device can be easily accessed whenever any vulnerability is found.

 ### Why Are Updates Coming Late?
 Because I'm the only developer.
 I need to test every step.
 I need to check each branch and import it into unique npm package.
-And I have a social life too :)

 ### When Will Support Be Cut Off?
 When the WhatsAsena learns to solve all its problems by itself.
 My first goal is to provide this stuff.

+### What is the difference between Public and Private mode?
+When users turn on `public` mode, the bot becomes available to use for `everyone.` Personal commands are not supported for other users.
+Moreover, the bot owner cannot use public commands.

+When users turn on `private` mode, the bot becomes available `only for user.`

+### What is the Kid Mod?
+This mod is available for under certain age.
+Sexual content is restricted.
+Extremely simple interface.
+Lots of explanation and tutorial mode.

 </details>